 High-throughput analysis for radiochemistry

-Novel method for rapid radiochemical purity analysis of large numbers of samples.
+Novel method and software interface for rapid radiochemical purity analysis of large numbers of samples.

 Robotic system for high-throughput radiopharmaceutical synthesis optimization